-Infant GERD symptoms in infants range from mild to life threatening and in some case can go undetected as in silent reflux.
+Infant GERD symptoms range from mild to life threatening and in some case can go undetected as in silent reflux.
 Because the only way a baby can tell us something is wrong is by crying trying to find out why is a process of elimination.
 So how do you tell if they are crying because of infant reflux?
 We explain some signs to look for on this page.

 GERD stands for Gastro Esophageal Reflux Disease where as GER is not considered a disease (D).
 GER is the occasional spitting up or reflux of the stomach contents and is almost universal in infants and has no significant associated problems.
 GERD occurs when GER is chronic and creates significant symptoms or conditions that require medical attention, such as the infant GERD symptoms listed below.
 Those of you caring for infants showing signs of GERD should read this page in its entirety.